Inno-Cringineers/.github/profile/README.md

-# inno-se
+# inno-сringineers

 This GitHub Organization was created to use GitHub organization-specific features.

-The README in the [inno-se/the-guide](https://github.com/inno-se/the-guide) repository explains how to run a software project as a team.
+The README in the [Inno-Cringineers/guide](https://github.com/Inno-Cringineers/Telegram_Calendar/guide/readme.md) repository explains how to run a software project as a team.